Signs and Symbols

-"Signs and Symbols" is a short story by Vladimir Nabokov, written in English and first published, May 15, 1948 in The New Yorker and then in Nabokov's Dozen (1958: Doubleday & Company, Garden City, New York).
+"Signs and Symbols" is a short story by Vladimir Nabokov, written in English and first published, May 15, 1948 in The New Yorker and then in the collection Nabokov's Dozen (1958).

 In The New Yorker, the story was published under the title "Symbols and Signs", a decision by the editor Katharine White.
 Nabokov returned the title to his original "Signs and Symbols" when republishing the story.

 Plot summary

 An elderly couple tries to visit their mentally ill son in a sanatorium on his birthday.
 They are informed that he attempted to take his life and they cannot see him now.
 After their return home, the husband announces his decision to take him out of the sanatorium.
 The story concludes with mysterious telephone calls.
 The first two apparently misdialed calls are from a girl asking for "Charlie"; the story ends when the phone rings for the third time.

 In the course of the story the reader learns many details of the unnamed couple's life: they are Russian Jews who went into exile after the revolution; depend financially upon the husband's brother, Isaac; had a German maid when they lived in Germany; had an aunt, Rosa, and many other relatives who were murdered in the Holocaust; and have a nephew who is a famous chess player.
 The elderly man is in bad health.

 The son suffers from "referential mania", where "the patient imagines that everything happening around him is a veiled reference to his personality and existence".
 "Everything is a cipher and of everything he is the theme".
 Real people are excluded from this paranoia, and the condition is worse the further he is away from familiar surroundings.
 The son's condition is based on a real condition—compare ideas of reference.